 - a.
 "Active efforts" means affirmative, active, thorough, and timely efforts intended primarily to maintain or reunite an Indian child with the child's family.
 Active efforts required of the federal Indian Child Welfare Act of 1978 [25 U.S.C.
 1901 through 1963] apply or may apply, including during the verification process.
 If an agency is involved in the child-custody proceeding, active efforts must involve assisting the parent or parents or Indian custodian through the steps of a case plan and with accessing or developing the resources necessary to satisfy the case plan.
 To the maximum extent possible, active efforts should be provided in a manner consistent with the prevailing social and cultural conditions and way of life of the Indian child's tribe and should be conducted in partnership with the Indian child and the Indian child's parents, extended family members, Indian custodians, and tribe.
-Active efforts are to be tailored to the facts and circumstances of the case. - (1) Conducting a comprehensive assessment of the circumstances of the goal, with ongoing timely assessment to determine when the threat is resolved and placement of the child can be returned to the custodian. - (2) Identifying appropriate services and helping the parents to overcome barriers, including actively assisting the parents in obtaining such services. - (3) Identifying, notifying, and inviting representatives of the Indian child's tribe to participate in providing support and services to the Indian child's family and in family team meetings, permanency planning, and resolution of placement issues. - (4) Conducting or causing to be conducted a diligent search for the Indian child's extended family members, and contacting and consulting with extended family members to provide family structure and support for the Indian child and the Indian child's parents.
+Active efforts are to be tailored to the facts and circumstances of the case.
+The term includes: - (1) Conducting a comprehensive assessment of the circumstances of the Indian child's family, with a focus on safe reunification as the most desirable goal, with ongoing timely assessment to determine when the threat is resolved and placement of the child can be returned to the custodian. - (2) Identifying appropriate services and helping the parents to overcome barriers, including actively assisting the parents in obtaining such services. - (3) Identifying, notifying, and inviting representatives of the Indian child's tribe to participate in providing support and services to the Indian child's family and in family team meetings, permanency planning, and resolution of placement issues. - (4) Conducting or causing to be conducted a diligent search for the Indian child's extended family members, and contacting and consulting with extended family members to provide family structure and support for the Indian child and the Indian child's parents.